A Rough Time

 One fateful day, I told the tale of my childhood struggles with grammar to a good friend of mine.

 You'll never believe what he told me.
-He said that he had the very same frustrating experience with grammar as a kid.
+He said that he had the very same frustrating experience with grammar when he was a kid.
 Our stories were practically identical in every way.
 It was uncanny.

 We felt compelled to continue our conversation, and the more we talked about it, the more we began to realize that maybe by working together—just maybe—we could actually do something to help.
 But what?